PratikVMarathe/Employee-Attrition-UI/README.md

 # Employee-Attrition-UI
-A Web-Based Employee Attrition Prediction   System using ML and Flask
+A Web-Based Employee Attrition Prediction   System using Machine Learning and Flask